fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 CMD DEBUG=playground:* npm start
 ```

+The npm install can be risky.
 Instead of using npm install, npm offers a much better tool for installing dependencies, the _ci_ command.

 Differences between ci and install:

 - install may update the package-lock.json
-- install may install different version of a dependency if you have ^ or ~ in the version of the dependency.
+- install may install a different version of a dependency if you have ^ or ~ in the version of the dependency.

 - ci will delete the node_modules folder before installing anything
 - ci will follow the package-lock.json and does not alter any files

-So in short: _ci_ creates realiable builds, while _install_ is the one to use when you want to install new dependencies.
+So in short: _ci_ creates reliable builds, while _install_ is the one to use when you want to install new dependencies.

 As we are not installing anything new during the build step, and we don't want the versions to suddenly change, we will use _ci_

 `Dockerfile`